apullin2-asu/github-competency/notes/git4professionalstutorial.md

-From Git for Professionals Tutorial:
+# From Git for Professionals Tutorial:
 Link: https://www.youtube.com/watch?v=Uszj_k0DGsg

 Side Note: Look up Tower for Git, a GUI for working with GitHub.

-  Topic 1: Perfect Commit
+## Topic 1: Perfect Commit
 - Don't cram everything into one commit.
 - A good commit separates different topics.
 - The Git staging area lets you select individual files or parts of files for one commit.
 - You can use "git status" in terminal to see changes not staged for commit.
 - To include specific file, use "git add [filename]"
 - Use "git diff [filename]" to see the changes that are being made in that file.
 - Use -p with git add to go down to the patch level.
 Now git will step through each chunk of changes.
 - Crucial to have a commit history that is easy to read and understand.
 - The perfect commit message contains:
-    * Subject = concise summary of what happened o If you have trouble writing something concise, you might have too many topics.
+  * Subject = concise summary of what happened
+    - If you have trouble writing something concise, you might have too many topics.
   * Body = more detail explanation
-      o What is different from before?
+    - What is different from before?
-      o What's the reason for the change? o Is there anything to watch out for? o Is there anything particularly remarkable?
+    - What's the reason for the change?
+    - Is there anything to watch out for?
+    - Is there anything particularly remarkable?
 - Typing "git commit" will bring up the editor window to make the commit message.
 - Subject goes on top line.
 An empty line after this will let the editor know we are now writing body of message.
 - Typing "git log" shows a log of previous commits.

-  Topic 2: Branching Strategies
+## Topic 2: Branching Strategies
   - Git leaves it completely up to you for how you work with branches.
   - Make sure to agree on a branching workflow with your team.
   - Make up a written list of best practices for how work should be done.